mongodb/docs/source/includes/list-table-alert-notification-methods-org.rst

        account.
 Enter only the PagerDuty service key.
 Define escalation rules and alert assignments directly in PagerDuty.

-       This option is available only for alerts that require acknowledegment.
-Informational alerts, such as the alert that an
-       |service| user has joined the organization, cannot use this
+       This option is available only for alerts that you must acknowledge.
+Informational alerts like |a-service| user has joined the organization can't use this notification method.
-       notification method.

        |service| users can acknowledge PagerDuty alerts only from the
        PagerDuty dashboard.